 - Patch management - Software should be kept up-to-date and have the latest security patches installed.

 Full details of the requirements can be viewed here so that organizations can self-assess before applying for formal certification.

 What is the benefit?

 The UK Government claims the scheme will boost a business's reputation and competitive advantage by showing that they take cyber security seriously.
 As of October 2014, bidding for certain high risk government contracts will require a Cyber Essentials Award.

 Recent large US data breaches have demonstrated the cost to business of integrating 3rd party IT systems with poor cyber security controls.
 Many organizations already require contractors and partners to prove a certain level of cyber hygiene in order to continue doing business.

 The CES is all about businesses raising the bar when it comes to cyber security and provides a good baseline for cyber security.
 The scheme itself follows the defense in depth model to ensure that if an attacker breaches one layer of security, there is another layer to contain the threat.

 When implementing these controls it is important to prioritize those that can provide the biggest impact.
-The Council on Cyber Security names privilege management and application whitelisting (user access control) combined with patch management as the most effective 'quick wins' against real world attacks.
+The Council on Cyber Security names privilege management and application allow listing (user access control) combined with patch management as the most effective 'quick wins' against real world attacks.